SURFnet/simpleSAMLphp-theme-SURF/README.md

 This should enable the theme.
 You can only see it in action when there is an actual login screen with username and password dialog.

-# Customization
-If you want to use your own logo you need to modify the CSS somewhat.
-The logo included in the distribution has size 128x87.
-You need to modify `www/style.css` in the following places:

-    div#header img{
-            width: 128px;
-            margin: 0 0 0 20px;
-    }

-Set `width` here to the width of the logo.

-    div#header{
-            position:relative;
-            height: 108px;
-    }

-Set `height` here to the height of the logo and add 21 to it.
-So if your logo has height 44, the height specified here should be `65px`.